 If you’re wanting to start a co-op, planning is key.
 See if anyone else in your area is interested in starting one before you plan it out.
 The more people that you can have to help, the better success you’re going to have.

 There are actually many.
 Parents love the idea that they’re surrounded themselves and their children with other people who think and act the same.
 You can also rest easy knowing that you’re being involved with other parents who want to be actively involved in their child’s education.

 Find a local homeschool co-op!

-If you are interest in joining a co-op you can search for them by state here in the state resource data base.
-Also ask around and see if anyone in the area is familiar with any homeschooling co-ops.
+If you are interested in joining a co-op you can search for them by state here in the state resource database.
+Also, ask around and see if anyone in the area is familiar with any homeschooling co-ops.
 Check on Facebook.
 Search “(your city) homeschool co-op” and see if you get any results.
 If you have looked far and wide and cannot find one, then you might consider starting one yourself.

 Need more information on co-ops?
 Please read our post about co-ops where we give you some tips on how to avoid co-op burnout.